CHARTER FOR SCREEN TALENT EUROPE

 SECTION TWO - GOVERNANCE

-SCREEN TALENT EUROPE is a network without formal legal status, organized with a flat, democratic structure.
+STE is a network without formal legal status, organized with a flat, democratic structure

 The General Assembly is the highest decision-making body and approves strategic decisions based on proposals from the board.

-The board consists of 3–5 members: a President, and 1–4 General Board Members.
+The board consists of 3–5 members: a President, a Vice President, and 1–3 General Board Members.

 GENERAL ASSEMBLY

-The STE General Assembly (GA), open to all members, convenes physically at least once a year during the Berlin International Film Festival (Berlinale).
+The STE General Assembly (GA), open to all members, convenes physically at least once a year.
 The members determine the time, location, and main topics.
 There is also at least one annual online meeting.
 The agenda and relevant documents are circulated at least one week before each meeting.

 Physical assemblies focus on networking and idea-sharing, potentially including workshops or external guest speakers; online assemblies primarily address administrative or organizational matters.

-The members delegate the running of STE to the Board and key decisions are made at the GA where each member organization holds one vote, regardless of how many representatives attend.
+The membership delegates the running of STE to the Board and key decisions only are made at the GA where each member organization holds one vote, regardless of how many representatives attend.
 Decisions at the GA are made by a simple majority, except for:

 • Acceptance of new members, which requires an absolute majority;